Ghost story: English Renaissance theatre

 In the mid-16th century, the works of Seneca were rediscovered by Italian humanists, and they became the models for the revival of tragedy.
 Seneca's influence is particularly evident in Thomas Kyd's The Spanish Tragedy and Shakespeare's Hamlet, both of which share a revenge theme, a corpse-strewn climax, and ghosts among the cast.
 The ghosts in Richard III also resemble the Senecan model, while the ghost in Hamlet plays a more complex role.
 The shade of Hamlet's murdered father in Hamlet has become one of the more recognizable ghosts in English literature.
 In another of Shakespeare's works, Macbeth, the murdered Banquo returns as a ghost to the dismay of the title character.

 In English Renaissance theatre, ghosts were often depicted in the garb of the living and even in armour.
 Armour, being out-of-date by the time of the Renaissance, gave the stage ghost a sense of antiquity.
 The sheeted ghost began to gain ground on stage in the 1800s because an armoured ghost had to be moved about by complicated pulley systems or lifts, and eventually became clichéd stage elements and objects of ridicule.
 Ann Jones and Peter Stallybrass, in Renaissance Clothing and the Materials of Memory, point out, "In fact, it is as laughter increasingly threatens the Ghost that he starts to be staged not in armor but in some form of 'spirit drapery'."
 An interesting observation by Jones and Stallybrass is that "at the historical point at which ghosts themselves become increasingly implausible, at least to an educated elite, to believe in them at all it seems to be necessary to assert their immateriality, their invisibility. [...]
 The drapery of ghosts must now, indeed, be as spiritual as the ghosts themselves.
 This is a striking departure both from the ghosts of the Renaissance stage and from the Greek and Roman theatrical ghosts upon which that stage drew.
 The most prominent feature of Renaissance ghosts is precisely their gross materiality.
 They appear to us conspicuously clothed."

+In Spain, the legend of Catalina Lercaro stands out, a young woman from the 16th century, who committed suicide so as not to have to marry a man she did not love.
+From here, many people claim to see her ghost.